The Big Chop Transformed My Confidence & Helped Me Appreciate My Blackness

 ”

 Last but not least, I have ditched heat products.
-Instead I use the Dyson Supersonic hair dryer with my diffuser, which evenly distributes air throughout my hair, leaving my curls bouncy and revitalized.
-On Sundays I treat my scalp and tresses to their own self-care routine, coating my head with Dizziak Deep Conditioner and Only Curls Deep Hydration Hair Mask afterwards while soaking in the bath.
+Instead I use the Dyson Supersonic hair dryer with my diffuser, which evenly distributes air throughout my hair, leaving my curls bouncy and revitalised.
+On Sundays I treat my scalp and tresses to their own self-care routine, coating my head with Dizziak's Deep Conditioner and afterwards, Only Curls Deep Hydration Hair Mask while soaking in the bath.
 It has become something of a ritual and the results have paid off.

+Not only has the big chop allowed me to gain a newfound love for my natural hair but it has also bolstered my self-esteem.
+Gone are the days when I'd scroll through Instagram, wishing to be the white woman with silky, straight tresses and feeling depressed that my hair grows up, not down.
+For myself, and many other Black women, our hair is our crown and it is something to be proud of.
+It's political: a rebellious act against white supremacy and Eurocentric beauty ideals.

 Advertisement